DVP-F/basic_scripting/README.md

-# This is the material i made for a basic course in scripting i held recently. (will be recently at least)
+# This is the material i made for a basic course in scripting i held recently

-free to use as reference
+free to use as reference :3

 ## INFO

-this mf has 11 folders and 24 files
+this mf has 11 folders and 25 files
 of those we have the following:

 - .ps1 = 1 file